Villa of Domitian: The Cryptoporticus

-The vaulted ceiling was coffered in stucco of which few traces remain.
+The vaulted ceiling was reinforced with brickwork rings and coffered in stucco of which few traces remain.
 The east side is carved in part from the rock itself, while the west is pierced by windows providing light: Lugli noted with admiration how each window corresponds to a niche on the other side.
-At the north end was the statue of Polyphemus found in the Bergantino nymphaeum on the shore of the lake.
+The ancient floor was about a metre and a half lower than the current one.
+At the north end was the statue of Polyphemus found in the Bergantino nymphaeum on the lake shore.

+It is likely that the north-western part was damaged at end of the 2nd or in the early 3rd century by one of the earthquakes in this area and collapsed later, as it had large windows weakening the structure unlike the surviving section.

-Various access routes from the Appian Way to the villa converged towards this cryptoporticus and therefore it was a sort of long covered entrance.
+Various access routes from the Appian Way to the villa converged towards this cryptoporticus and therefore it was a sort of long covered entrance (via tecta).